FarnoodID/Polynomials-Integer/README.md

 ![Example image](./Integer.png)

-Check out [Polynomials-Integer](https://github.com/FarnoodID/Polynomials-Integer) for a similar program that operates on polynomials with integer coefficients.
+Check out [Polynomials-Fraction](https://github.com/FarnoodID/Polynomials-Fraction) for a similar program that operates on polynomials with fraction coefficients.

 To compile the C++ program, use the following command:
 ```bash